nms-scribe/nms-scribe.github.io/_posts/2022-07-21-fantasy-quest-rpg-part-2.md

 - Role Playing Games
 series: Fantasy Quest RPG
 ---
-*This is part of a series of articles on something I'm calling Fantasy Quest RPG, a thought experiment on a new role-playing game with traditional roots but lots of changes.
-If you want to start at the beginning go [here](<{{ 'posts/2022-05-23-fantasy-quest-rpg.html' | relative_url }}>).* <!--more-->

 I'm abolishing classes.

-(Sorry, this is a long post, because it's probably the biggest change I would make to this game, so it needs to be.)
+(Sorry, this is a long post, because it's probably the biggest change I would make to this game, so it needs to be.)<!--more-->

 Classes are limiting.
 They pigeonhole characters into a specific role[^1].
 I remember reading fantasy stories and imagining what class the characters would play.
 In almost every case, I'd realize the characters were all just fighters and wizards, with the occasional thief thrown in[^2], despite each of them having very different skillsets[^3].

 As I was growing the ideas for this series, I looked to the internet to learn why role-playing games have classes.
 As usual, the internet proved I was not the first to come up with the idea of getting rid of them.
 I found one strong argument for them.
 Classes give new players a path to follow.
 The alternative is to give them skills and powers from a huge menu to choose from.
 So basically, it's the same logic that marketers are said to use when suggesting restaurants to have shorter menus[^4].
 I don't like it, but I do understand it.
 However I feel like there could be other alternatives that would please everybody.

 That said, if I was told that classes were non-negotiable, I would still change them.
-In my class-based version of Fantasy Quest, there would be five "roles": fighter, spellcaster, dungeoneer, scout, and expert.
+In my class-based version of Fantasy Quest, there would be five "roles": fighter, spellcaster, dungeoneer, scout (wilderness), and expert.
 These roles would all have a basic skill-set that would be customized with a menu of additional skills.

 ## Skills